thegetty/quire-docs/content/documentation/styles-customization.md

   3. Overriding specific theme {{< q-def "templates" >}} with your own custom version
   4. Creating an entirely new Quire theme.

 {{< q-class "box tip" >}}
-- The default theme installed with every new Quire project is the [Quire Starter Theme](https://github.com/gettypubs/quire-starter-theme).
-The README file of that repository includes complete information about the customizations available in that specific theme.
+- A default theme is installed with every new Quire project.
+The [README file](https://github.com/thegetty/quire/blob/main/themes/default/README.md) for that theme includes complete information about the customizations available within it.
 {{< /q-class >}}

 ## Change the Theme Style Variables

 Every Quire project has a theme inside the `themes` directory.
-When you first start a new project by typing the `quire new` command in your command-line interface, the default theme included is the [Quire Starter Theme](https://github.com/gettypubs/quire-starter-theme).
+When you first start a new project by typing the `quire new` command in your command-line interface, the default theme included is Quire’s default theme.
 In it, you can access simple text variables that will let you update text and background colors, some element sizes, fonts, paragraph indents, and more.

-To find the variables, open the `themes/quire-starter-theme` directory, navigate to the `source` sub-directory, and then `css`, and open the file called `variables.scss`.
+To find the variables, open the `themes/default` directory, navigate to the `source` sub-directory, and then `css`, and open the file called `variables.scss`.

 {{< q-figure id="1.12" >}}